Adaptive Refinement for Unstructured T-Splines with Linear Complexity: Introduction

 Simultaneously, the research on 2D T-splines continued, for instance in the context of analysis-suitable T-spline spaces with globally highest smoothness~\cite{Li:Scott:2014} or locally reduced smoothness~\cite{BBS:2015}.
-Concerning unstructured meshes, T-splines were originally defined locally on structured, rectangular regions but already in the earliest works extended to more unstructured domains by combining them with subdivision surface constructions near extraordinary nodes.
+Concerning unstructured meshes, T-splines were originally defined locally on structured, rectangular regions but already in the earliest works extended to more unstructured domains by combining them with subdivision surface constructions near so-called extraordinary nodes.
 However, to avoid the non-finite representation of subdivision surfaces, special geometrically continuous constructions based on local splits and/or locally higher polynomial degree were introduced in~\cite{SSELBHS:2013,CLBZG:2016,CWTLHKZ:2020}.
+In~\cite{TosSH17}, unstructured T-splines were constructed that are piecewise bicubic, globally $C^1$-smooth and preserve linear independence also around extraordinary nodes.
+The construction is based on the concept of having a convenient design space and an analysis space for theoretical purposes.
+The construction was later extended in~\cite{WLQHZC:2021} to allow more general mesh configurations.
+While the constructions in~\cite{TosSH17,CWTLHKZ:2020,WLQHZC:2021} allow quite flexible mesh configurations and result in $C^1$-smooth spaces, they are all based on specific splits of the elements near extraordinary nodes and are formulated for cubic T-splines only.
+In contrast, the construction we present in this paper requires a more restrictive separation of extraordinary nodes, but is stated for T-splines of general polynomial degree.

-In this contribution, we consider unstructured spline spaces on two-dimensional unstructured meshes motivated by~\cite{STV:2016}, which yield $C^{p-1}$-continuous splines except for the vicinity of so-called extraordinary nodes, where the continuity is reduced to $C^0$-continuity.
+In this contribution, we consider unstructured spline spaces on two-dimensional unstructured meshes motivated by~\cite{STV:2016}, which yield $C^{p-1}$-continuous splines except for the vicinity of extraordinary nodes, where the continuity is reduced to $C^0$-continuity.
 These spaces are combined with the theory on higher-dimensional T-splines in~\cite{Morgenstern:2017}.
 More precisely, we show that unstructured meshes around an extraordinary node can be understood as traces of higher-dimensional structured meshes, for which the refinement routine of~\cite{Morgenstern:2017} is applicable.
 In practice, this `embedding' of the mesh can be avoided by the idea of so-called direction indices, i.e., integers associated to each edge.
 These integers can be understood as the equivalent of a certain space dimension in higher-dimensional structured meshes and mark a crucial ingredient in the resulting refinement algorithm together with the refinement levels of edges.

 Throughout this paper, we restrict ourselves to the case of odd-degree spline functions.
 For even polynomial degrees, we refer the reader to~\cite{BBSV:2013}, where the additional concept of anchor elements is explained.
 Further note that the construction we present here yields analysis-suitable T-splines.
 This condition may be weakened by generating only so-called AS++ T-splines, as developed in~\cite{LZ:2018,ZL:2018,LL:2021}.